sidravic/sidravic.github.io/_posts/2020-02-27-Cheatsheet.md

 # Cheatsheet
 > This post is some of the details I use as a quick reference when things slip my mind.
-It's a snapshot of frequently used operations, jargon and methods that trip while working with data, Pytorch or Fastai.
+It's a snapshot of frequently used operations, jargon and methods that trip me while working with data, Pytorch or Fastai.
+> A lot of writing here contains typos and the intent was to have a quick reference to the concept.

 ### Valuable Links